bruvellu/cephalic-furrow/3-text/furrow.md

 These two parameters can be combined into a single dimensionless bending rigidity, $K_{b}^{\text{*}}$ ({@fig:fold-model}c).

 To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we defined the mitotic domains as compressed regions which tend to expand (they contain more particles compared to the surrounding regions), and the cephalic furrow as a narrow region having an intrinsic negative curvature predisposing the tissue to invaginate ({@fig:fold-model}b).
-The germ band in our model is defined by the position of the posterior end of the tissue ($g$) which is fixed at different fractions of egg length for each simulation ({@fig:fold-model}b).
+The germ band is defined by the position of the posterior end of the tissue ($g$), which is fixed at different fractions of egg length for each simulation ({@fig:fold-model}b).
 The effect of germ band extension appears as a global compression in the blastoderm.
-Finally, we ran the simulations by adding a ground level of random noise and iterating towards equilibrium of the total energy in the system (see Methods).
+To run the simulations, we defined a ground level of random noise and iterated towards equilibrium of the total energy in the system (see Methods).

-With this setup, we characterized the general properties of the model.
+We then set several simulations with different bending rigidity values and combinations of presence/absence of mitotic domains, cephalic furrow, and percentages of germ band extension to quantify the position, frequency, and depth of ectopic folding in the epithelium.

+## General properties and energy dynamics

+To characterize the model properties and energy dynamics, we ran simulations using a single bending rigidity value ($K_{b}^{\text{*}} = 0.8 \times 10^{−4}$), without mitotic domains, and at different percentages of germ band extension.
+Without the germ band, the tissue is almost stress-free and no ectopic folding occurs ({@fig:fold-model}e, column i).
+We begin to observe folds in the simulations with higher percentages of germ band extension.
+Folding events are stochastic and happen at distinct iterations for each simulation.
-When folds begin to form in the simulations, the bending energy increases releasing a larger amount of stretching energy, which, in turn, decreases the total energy of the system over each iteration ({@fig:fold-model}d).
+When a fold begins to form, the bending energy increases releasing a larger amount of stretching energy, which, in turn, decreases the total energy of the system over each iteration ({@fig:fold-model}d).
 The increase in bending energy coincides with a rapid deepening of the fold.
-Once the bending energy reaches a peak, the fold continues to deepen more gradually, but the number of folds stabilizes and rarely change ({@fig:fold-model}d, {!@fig:model-features}b).
+Once the bending energy reaches a peak, we find that the fold continues to deepen more gradually but the total number of folds rarely change afterward ({@fig:fold-model}d, {!@fig:model-features}b).
-Since folding events are stochastic and happen at distinct iterations for each simulation, we used the peak of bending energy as the reference point to compare different simulations.
+Therefore, this peak of bending energy provides an informative reference point which we used to standardize the comparison across simulations.

 ## Bending rigidity sweep in mutant conditions